NeuroTechX/ntx_slack_archive/devices.md

  >Awesome contributions to OpenBCI make me so happy!
 WiFi shield working makes me happy to.
 Im putting in long hours to make the WiFi shield reliable, fast, and easy to use.
 Check out this feature proposal from new user! <https://github.com/OpenBCI/OpenBCI_GUI/issues/264#issuecomment-338438330>

+10/22/2017 1:19 PM

+ **bryan** :

+ >Hi all, my lab is going to submit a tech fee proposal to our university for next year and I want to pick out the best gear for a complete BCI system for research.
+I was thinking dry electrodes, wireless and some stimulation component (TMS or tDCS).
+Large proposals have been funded in the past- $40k+.
+What would you all consider to be the best system and best components?